Cooperative Experience Manager

 - c.
 Strives to be accessible to all BSC members/managers and works to increase communication and visibility, (e.g. by potentially holding office hours, attending unit dinners/councils, attending monthly manager meetings, etc.).

-- 7. Ensures the conduct process is carried out and identifies areas of improvement for the conduct policies and procedures and supports member leadership in reforming BSC member Conduct policies and procedures, regularly evaluates their effectiveness, and recommends improvements to the Experience & Training Committee.
+- 7. Ensures the Mediation and Conduct Committee Liaison process is carried out and identifies areas of improvement for the conduct policies and procedures and supports member leadership in reforming BSC member Conduct policies and procedures, regularly evaluates their effectiveness, and recommends improvements to the Experience & Training Committee.

 - a.
-Along with the Member Resources Coordinator, Conduct Hearing Coordinator, and/or other staff, mediates/resolves member concerns and grievances outside of the formal processes whenever possible.
+Along with the Member Education Coordinator, Member Resources Coordinator, Mediation and Conduct Committee Liaison, and/or other staff, mediates/resolves member conflicts using restorative practices when appropriate.

 - b.
-Trains and directly supervises the the Conduct Hearing Coordinator
+Trains and directly supervises the Mediation and Conduct Committee Liaison

 - c.
 Schedules and attends Appeals Committee meetings, providing institutional history and professional context and advice.

 - d.
-Ensures that appeal records are forwarded to the Conduct Hearing Coordinator for archiving and that appellants are notified of the outcome of their appeal.
+Ensures that appeal records are forwarded to the Mediation and Conduct Committee Liaison for archiving and that appellants are notified of the outcome of their appeal.

 - 8. Supports low-income, Black, Indigenous, POC members, LGBTQ+, and other marginalized members.
-Commits to and develops anti-oppression education and programs.
+Develops anti-oppression education and programs for BSC staff and members.

 - 9. Ensures organizational readiness in emergency planning and preparedness.